 Use static analysis tools that detect the same problem.

-C.23 Namespace Issues [BJL]
+6.22 Namespace Issues [BJL]

 This vulnerability is not applicable to Ada because Ada does not attempt to disambiguate conflicting names imported from different packages.
 Instead, use of a name with conflicting imported declarations causes a compile time error.
 The programmer can disambiguate the name usage by using a fully qualified name that identifies the exporting package.

-C.24 Initialization of Variables [LAV]
+6.23 Initialization of Variables [LAV]

-C.24.1 Applicability to language
+6.23.1 Applicability to language

 As in many languages, it is possible in Ada to make the mistake of using the value of an uninitialized variable.
 However, as described below, Ada prevents some of the most harmful possible effects of using the value.